minangajayasekera-ops/Mccabe_Thiele_Distillation_Simulator/README.md

 # McCabe–Thiele Distillation Simulator

-An interactive Python tool to visualize and simulate binary distillation using the McCabe–Thiele construction.
+An interactive Python tool to visualize and simulate binary distillation using the McCabe-Thiele construction.
 This project combines chemical engineering principles with Python (Numpy + Tkinter + Matplotlib) to create an educational and design tool.

 # Features